Lade-Olugbade/Northwind_DB_Analysis/README.md

-Sure thing!
-Here's a structured README for your repository:

----

 # Northwind Database SQL Queries

 This repository contains SQL queries designed to extract specific and necessary information from the Northwind database.
 The queries are structured around various tables within the database, including categories, employees, customers, orders, order details, shippers, regions, products, suppliers, territories, and more.